apitoolkit/apitoolkit-landing/docs/sdks/dotnet/dotnetcore/index.md

 # .Net Core SDK Guide

 To integrate .Net web services with APItoolkit, you need to use this SDK to monitor incoming traffic, aggregate the requests, and then send them to APItoolkit's servers.
-Kindly follow this guide to get started and learn about all the supported features of this **.Net Core SDK**.
+Kindly follow this guide to get started and learn about all the supported features of APItoolkit's **.Net Core SDK**.

 ```=html
 <hr>